hayd/pep8radius/README.md

 $ pep8radius master   # branch name
 $ pep8radius c12166f  # commit hash

-$ pep8radius master --dry-run  # these works the other options too
+$ pep8radius master --dry-run  # these work with other options too
 ```

 *Note: can also use `btyfi` alias for `pep8radius`.*